 - Your expenses: what do you absolutely need to make to cover your bills, including rent, healthcare, food, etc. Many copywriters who want to freelance shy away from it due to healthcare.
 But it only seems scary because you haven’t dug into the numbers behind it.

 - Your rate: you need to figure out your hourly rate.
 We recommend charging by the project, but your hourly rate gives you a place to start.
-Comprehensive Copywriting Academy students have an entire course on pricing.
+Comprehensive Copywriting Academy students have an entire course on pricing, as well as the Write Start workbook—use it to think through your financial goals!

 - The hours you know you can or want to work in a day.